inoxlang/inox/README.md

 **<summary>❌ Non Goals </summary>**

-- Be a suitable solution for 100% of real-world web projects
+- Be a suitable solution for 100% of real-world web projects.
-- Support any database for storing domain data (`users`, ...) (however WebAssembly support is planned and will at least enable the use of SQLite and DuckDB).
+- Support any database for storing domain data (`users`, ...).
-- Be extremely fast
+- Be super fast
-- Be very highly scalable (Multi-node support is planned though)
+- Be able to store several tera bytes of non-blob data.
+Note that blob data and backups will be stored in S3 buckets.
+- Support a very high number of concurrent users (> 100 000).

 </details>